flamehe0580/six-node-triangular-interpolation/README.md

 - 𝚽: The Hermite interpolation condition matrix

 `Lagrange-T16.dat` and `Lagrange-T32.dat` consist of floating-point numbers with 16 and 32 significant digits of precision, respectively.

+---
+`six node triangular coeff formulation.nb` is the mathematica notebook for generating the above constant matices.